-Every year, there is a new big thing in e-commerce and this year, pricing is the new black.
-And this is not some wild theory, it’s the current state of the market.
+Every year, there is a new big thing in ecommerce and this year, pricing is the new trend.
+This is not some wild theory, it’s the current state of the market.

 According to this study, Google Shopping ads now account for 76.4% of retail search ad spend in the US and the UK.

-Since product pricing is key to success on Google Shopping, the pricing process is currently taking center stage for retail success, especially when selling online.
+Since product pricing is key to success on Google Shopping, pricing processes are currently at the core of retail success, especially when selling online.
 While consumers do compare prices when buying online and in physical stores, comparing prices online is much easier.

 Driving forces that make active e-commerce pricing more important than ever